lncm/lncm.github.io/src/data/project/accepting-bitcoin.md

 ### The Boring Part: Tax Reporting

-First off, start by checking with your accountant what data they need from you, and in which format.
+First off, start by checking with your accountant (or accounting software) what data they need from you, and in which format.
 This may end up being a key factor in which payment solution you decide to use.

 Commercial payment processors and BTCPayServer all support a variety of data export formats.
 The same goes for Bitcoin exchanges (the centralized kind).
 Mobile apps and decentralized exchanges tend to be much more of a mixed bag in this respect.

+If you really need a specific format for your accountant (or accounting software package) then you will probably have to look at several different payment solutions until you find one that delivers exactly that.

 ### Further Reading